 If you’re looking to grow your business or retain existing contracts, the bulk of producing businesses are required to possess a 3rd party safety certification like BRC, as part of a supplier approval process.
-Many major retailers, wholesalers, agents, brokers and food service chains require their suppliers to possess BRC certification as a minimum to make sure the merchandise is produced during a safe and hygienic environment.
+Many major retailers, wholesalers, agents, brokers, and foodservice chains require their suppliers to possess BRC certification as a minimum to make sure the merchandise is produced in a safe and hygienic environment.

-Additionally, the value of product recalls typically aren’t just limited to loss of stock, as consumer awareness of food safety continues to grow and damage to reputation can incur huge costs.
-By implementing the procedures involved within the BRC standard, you’re following best practice for food safety and reducing the danger of costly product recalls and damage to reputation.
+Additionally, the value of product recalls typically isn’t just limited to loss of stock, as consumer awareness of food safety continues to grow and damage to reputation can incur huge costs.
+By implementing the procedures involved within the BRC standard, you’re following best practices for food safety and reducing the danger of costly product recalls and damage to reputation.

 Businesses with top grades for BRC Food Safety can demonstrate to new and existing clients that the extent of food safety within their operation is of a really high standard.
 The cost of a BRC accreditation audit will depend upon the certification body you select to conduct the audit and therefore the number of days it takes to hold out the audit (typically one day).